Selection of International Speakers

 Alpbach Legal Symposium, August 26 to 28, 2018

-Susanne Baer (DEU), legal scholar and judge of Germany’s Federal Constitutional, her works are concerned with the issues of basic rights and comparative constitutional law, gender studies, anti-discrimination law and feminist legal scholarship, Christine Hohmann-Dennhardt (DEU), lawyer, former SPD politician and minister, from 2016 to 2017 board member of Volkswagen AG, Christiane C. Wendehorst (DEU), President of the European Law Institute in Vienna, she advocates fact-based legal policy without the influence of lobbyists.
+Susanne Baer (DEU), legal scholar and judge of Germany’s Federal Constitutional, her works are concerned with the issues of basic rights and comparative constitutional law, gender studies, anti-discrimination law and feminist legal scholarship, Christine Hohmann-Dennhardt (DEU), lawyer, former SPD politician and minister, from 2016 to 2017 board member of Volkswagen AG, Christiane C. Wendehorst (DEU), President of the European Law Institute in Vienna, she advocates fact-based legal policy without the influence of lobbyists, Laurent Pech, Professor of European Law and Head of the Law and Politics Department at the Middlesex University in London.

 Economic conversations, August 28 to 30, 2018